pgeu/pgeu-system/docs/confreg/schedule.md

 Cross schedule
 :	If this session should be displayed across the schedule, instead of in one room.
 Typically used for things like breaks and lunch.
+When set to cross session, the details for the session cannot be viewed, so it should not be used for regular sessions.

 Track
 :	The track selected for this schedule, if any.